 Cupcakes

 - In a large bowl, whisk together the melted butter and sugar until smooth.
 Add in the eggs and vanilla extract and whisk until fully incorporated.
+Then add in the red food coloring.

 - Mix half of the dry ingredients into the egg mixture, then add in the buttermilk and vinegar.
 Once incorporated, add in the remaining dry ingredients and mix until just combined.